Celerity

 The all range mapper selects the entire buffer, regardless of the input chunk.
 This is a special case of the fixed range mapper and is provided for convenience.

-template <int KernelDims, int BufferDims = KernelDims>
+template <int KernelDims, int BufferDims>

 };